abelgideon/Pokemon-Search/README.md

 # Pokémon Search Application

-This application was built as part of a freeCodeCamp course on JavaScript Algorithms and Data Structures.
-It allows users to search for detailed information about Pokémon by name or ID, leveraging data from the PokéAPI.
+This application allows users to search for detailed information about Pokémon by name or ID, leveraging data from the PokéAPI.

 ## Features